InsertKoinIO/koin/README.md

 ## OpenCollective - Sponsorship ❤️

-Support this project by becoming a sponsor and be displayed on the offcial website. [[Help us and Become a sponsor!](https://opencollective.com/koin#sponsor)]
+Support this project by becoming a sponsor and be displayed on the official website. [[Help us and Become a sponsor!](https://opencollective.com/koin#sponsor)]